-NGINX Instance Manager adheres to the support policy detailed at nginx.com/support.
+NGINX Management Suite adheres to the support policy detailed at nginx.com/support.

-Community support is available for NGINX Open Source instances via the NGINX mailing list.
+Community support is available for NGINX Open Source instances at the NGINX mailing list.

 If you need support for NGINX Plus or any of the prebuilt NGINX Open Source packages, you will need to purchase an NGINX license.

-For questions and/or assistance with installing, troubleshooting, or using NGINX Instance Manager, contact Support via the MyF5 Customer Portal.
+For questions and/or assistance with installing, troubleshooting, or using the NGINX Management Suite modules, contact Support from the MyF5 Customer Portal.

 /etc/os-release(this is information on the OS you have)

-Checks if you are running NGINX, nginx-agent, and nginx-manager
+Checks if you are running NGINX, NGINX Management Suite, and the NGINX Agent

-Runs the following and saves the output for nginx
+Runs the following for NGINX and and saves the output:

 nginx -T(this is the entire running configuration)